 Sigma Rules & Converter

-uberAgent ESA ships with Activity Monitoring rules derived from Sigma signatures.
+uberAgent ESA ships with Threat Detection rules derived from Sigma signatures.
 These rules are grouped by severity: critical, high, medium, and low.
-ESA’s Sigma rules are stored in the configuration files

 By their nature, Sigma rules are pretty dynamic and may change quickly.
-See below for instructions on how to convert Sigma rules yourself.
+Our Sigma rule coverage explorer web app lets you browse and explore which Sigma rules are supported in which uberAgent version – and why.
+See below for instructions on how to convert Sigma rules yourself with our Sigma converter.

 Following is an excerpt of some Sigma rules that ship with uberAgent ESA: